 Leftover horchata will keep for 2 days in the refrigerator.

-For anyone who frequents Mexican restaurants, you might be familiar with the popular Horchata made to accompany all of your taco and Traditional Mexican Rice favorites.
+For anyone who frequents Hispanic restaurants, you might be familiar with the popular Horchata made to accompany all of your taco, Traditional Mexican Rice, Arroz con leche or even a Spanish Seafood Paella recipe.
 However, if you’ve never tried it for yourself, this delicious and refreshing drink is made from a mixture of blended rice, water/milk, and cinnamon mixed in with vanilla and sugar.

 Although there are very few ingredients, the flavor of your drink will depend on the quality of the ingredients you add-in.
 We’ve chosen good quality rice like Mahatma® White Rice to ensure the base of this drink starts out well.
 Next, choose a fresh cinnamon stick that is full of flavor, you’ll be able to tell by how well it smells.
 Ground cinnamon can also be included, but for a more pronounced flavor, we recommend using a stick.